Python Turtle - Lesson 3

 • ← decreases x

-Now that we know coordinates we can tell our turtle to go to a specific coordinates.
+Now that we understand coordinates, we can tell the turtle to move to a specific position on the screen.

 Using goto() to draw